 - All Inclusive Pricing

 - Guided Tours

 - Live Audio Headsets

 - Overseas Airport Transfers

 ^ Additional Baggage & Optional fees may apply. † If air purchased through NTS.

-Join us on a Holy Land via Jordan tour in 2024, starting at $3598* from New York, NY, on the dates listed below.
+Join us on a Holy Land via Jordan tour in 2024, starting at $3698* from New York, NY, on the dates below.
 You will see Mount Nebo, Madaba, Qumran, Jericho, Southern Wall Excavations of the Temple Mount, the Teaching Steps, Western Wall, Pool of Bethesda, Church of St. Anne, Herod’s Antonia Fortress, Via Dolorosa, the Church of the Holy Sepulchre, Mount of Olives, Temple Mount, Dome of the Rock, Garden of Gethsemane, the Upper Room, House of the High Priest Caiaphas, Garden Tomb, Bethlehem, Church of the Nativity, Shepherds’ Field, Roman Aqueduct, Theatre at Caesarea, Capernaum, Mount of Beatitudes, Sea of Galilee, Church of the Fish and the Loaves in Tabgha, Chapel of the Primacy, Nazareth, Petra and more!Register Now

 Day 1 USA to Amman, Jordan